These functions offer relaxed matching of one vector in another. In contrast

-In contrast to the similar match() and %in% functions they
+to the similar base::match() and base::%in% functions they just accept numeric

 Usage